 With all of the news and social media coverage of the COVID-19 pandemic, children may be confused and frightened by what they see and hear.
 Imaginations run wild on the playground and parents may feel that the topic should remain off-limits to avoid sparking fear in their child more than necessary.
 But according to The Child Mind Institute, children are actually more fearful when they are kept in the dark.

 If you’re like us, you can barely go an hour without receiving an email or seeing a social media post related to the COVID-19 infection, a new strain of coronavirus that is responsible for a “deadly outbreak” in China that has spread across the globe.
-Images of people wearing masks in New York City or news about travel restrictions to CDC Warning Level 3 areas (and now European travel to the United States) have likely flooded your digital inbox.
+Images of people wearing masks in New York City, news about travel restrictions to CDC Warning Level 3 areas and school and other business closures have likely flooded your digital inbox.
 But what do you need to know?
 Are you at risk?

 Eating healthy doesn't need to be hard or, worse, taste bad.
 It also doesn't need to be part of some self-imposed stressful attempt to force New Year's Resolutions that we ultimately never achieve.
 It should be part of a positive, overall healthy lifestyle for #livingyourbestlife.

 As part of health and wellness education at Oak Knoll School of the Holy Child, seventh- and eighth-grade students learned about healthy eating and the health of the planet.
 Throughout the fall, students were tasked with creating healthy recipes that they would then share with the school community.
 Below is just a sampling of some of the recipes created.
 Have your own healthy recipe to share?
 Leave it for us below in the comments!